prisonerjohn/ofxReachability/README.md

 Installation
 ------------
-Just drop the `ofxReachability` folder into `openFrameworks/addons/`.
+Drop the `ofxReachability` folder into `openFrameworks/addons/`.

 When adding the files to your project, make sure to include the "apple" subfolder on Mac / iOS, and the "win32" subfolder on Windows.

+If you're on Mac, you'll also need to add `SystemConfiguration.framework` in the linking build phase.

 Compatibility
 ------------